STRAN90/Milestone-project-2/README.md

 The website is composed of one page.
 The page on the website will have:

--An simple and colorful page structure so that the user can easily start the game.
+- An simple and colorful page structure so that the user can easily start the game.
--"Start" button - starts the game for the user.
+- "Start" button - starts the game for the user.
--Instructions of how to play.
+- Instructions of how to play.
--"Reset" button - user can reset the game and play again.
+- "Reset" button - user can reset the game and play again.
--"Game Over Feature" - after the timer reaches to 0 sec, a game over window appears showing the score the user has achieved.
+- "Game Over Feature" - after the timer reaches to 0 sec, a game over window appears showing the score the user has achieved.
--Contact form - user can contact the game provider if they has questions or suggestions for the game.
+- Contact form - user can contact the game provider if they has questions or suggestions for the game.
--Footer - contains social media links.
+- Footer - contains social media links.
 Icons were used to keep the footer clean and because they are universally recognisable.

-  * Title.
+  **Title**
   Located at top of the page.
-  * Score Area.
+  **Score Area**
   Area where the user can visually see their score each time they choose correct answer from multiply choice.
-  * Game Area
+  **Game Area**
   This section gives instructions of how to play the game.
 Also where the question will appear whem the game is started.
-  * Multiple answer choices.
+  **Multiple answer choices**
   This section shows four answers to the question at hand.
 Only one is correct, once the correct answer is clicked on a new question appears.
-  * Start Game section.
+  **Start Game section**
   When the user clicks on this, the game starts by a question appearing and the timer countsdown.
-  *Contact Form.
+  **Contact Form**
   Allows the user to contact the game provider if they has questions or suggestions for the game.
-  * Footer.
+  **Footer**
   Contains social media links.

 ### Future Implementations.